OpenTMI/pytest-stf/README.md

 ## pytest plugin for OpenSTF

-Plugin to simplify STF usage with pytest framework by providing simple fixture that do all primitive tasks for appium based tests.
+Plugin for simplify [OpenSTF](https://github.com/DeviceFarmer/stf) usage with pytest framework by providing simple fixture that do all primitive tasks for appium based tests.

+Target is to easily scale up tests in CI environment where external stf service is used to provide android phones.

 Plugin based on [stf-appium-python-client](https://github.com/OpenTMI/stf-appium-python-client)